-instructional communication can make the difference between whether a subject sparks a student’s interest or not.
-Much like a coach, what makes a good teacher is the ability to encourage students, but also to provide them with the tools to succeed.
+Albert Einstein is thought to have said, “Education is not the learning of facts, but the training of the mind to think.”
+A teacher’s creativity, critical thinking and instructional communication skills can make the difference between whether a subject sparks a student’s interest or not.
+What makes a good teacher is the ability to encourage students, but also provide them with the tools to succeed.
 High levels of motivation in teachers relate to high levels of achievement in students.

 Teachers who are dedicated to teaching see themselves as a key component in the success of their students.